June 25, 2018

 Further research into Yantra Yoga led me to the current holder of the Yantra Yoga lineage - Chogyal Namkhai Norbu.
 This particular yoga from the Dzogchen tradition was passed on from teacher to student, in an unbroken lineage since the 8th century.
 Apparently, Yantra Yoga is alive and well and currently taught globally by the students of Chogyal Norbu.

-I am still intrigued by Yantra Yoga and I will still pursue it and learn how I can complement my Hatha Yoga - but not as a replacement.
+I am still intrigued by Yantra Yoga and I will still pursue it and learn how I can complement my Hatha Yoga.
 With my evolving yoga and my deepening Vipassana meditation, I remain strong, medication-free and young.
-This will remain my core practice.
+My core practice may well integrate Yantra Yoga as I learn more about it.

 Yoga & Fitness Website: YOGA by Gigit